Heatblur-Simulations/f-4e-manual/src/cockpit.rst

 Range from 0 to 10 liters, providing confirmation of current liquid oxygen status.
 In event power is lost, a "power off" flag will show on the instrument face.

-Navigation Volume Control
+VOR/ILS Volume Control
 -------------------------

-Controls audio volume of received TACAN/beacon signals through aircrew headsets.
+The volume control consists of two knobs: one square knob adjusts VOR and localizer audio, while the round knob controls the marker beacon audio.

 WSO Emergency Flaps Handle